 A more comprehensive approach focuses first on stabilizing the jaw and reducing pain, followed by correcting bite alignment and restoring proper function over time.

-This philosophy reflects a broader trend seen in modern healthcare, including in Israel: a shift from reactive treatment to root-cause care.
+This philosophy reflects a broader trend seen in modern healthcare, including in California: a shift from reactive treatment to root-cause care.

 Inspired by what you read?